PrachiBarache/PrachiBarache.github.io/index.md

 ## Projects I'm Proud Of

+### 🧪 MSc Dissertation + Research Internship
+**Experimentation with Derivative-Based Regularization Method for Regression using Neural Networks**

+- Conducted research on novel regularization techniques for neural networks, developing SLoss (Simplified Derivative Loss), which achieved comparable performance to existing methods while reducing computational costs by up to 75%.
+- Executed rigorous experimental evaluations across 34 diverse datasets using HPC infrastructure and SLURM for parallelized training and testing.
+- Built a PyTorch-based, YAML-driven experimentation pipeline focused on reproducibility.

+*Tech used:* Python, PyTorch, Scikit-learn, SLURM, HPC, Statistical Analysis

 {% assign featured_projects = site.data.projects | where: "featured", true %}
 {% for project in featured_projects %}
 <div class="project-card">